Fun and Exciting Programs at Your Local Library

 The Authors Showcase series of in-person author talks is usually scheduled for 6:30 p.m. on the 3rd Tuesday of each month from January through October.
 In the past, speakers have been local up-and-coming authors as well as luminaries such as Lisa Unger, Tim Dorsey, Governor Bob Graham, Kris Radish, and Tom Corcoran.
 If you know of a local author you’d like to hear talk, contact us with the author’s name, book information, and how to contact the author.

-Here are the authors who are coming to the library in 2020:
+Here are the authors who came to the library in 2020:

 January 21: Cancelled - but be sure to check out Craig Pittman author of Oh, Florida: How America's Weirdest State Influences the Rest of the Country on Wednesday, January 8 from 1:00-2:30pm!